Can Osteopaths contribute to the rehabilitation process of running injuries?

 How do you Treat Hamstring Strain and Tendonitis?

-A combination of muscular strengthening, light stretching and hands on therapy.
-Everybody is different and so should their rehab plans be.
-However typically we suggest to keep moving but try non weight bearing activities like cross trainer or swimming for 2 weeks after the injury onset.
-Also muscular strengthening and tendon loading exercises and then graded return to activity.
-To optimise your recovery we offer hands on osteopathy, massage and Pilates exercises.
-Also nutrition can optimise healing with synthesis of collagen production.
-Adopting an anti inflammatory diet or being even more specific by talking to our nutritionist would be worthwhile.
-At Wellthy Clinic we want to take proactive steps to prevent a recurrence by questioning why did it happen in the first place.
+A combination of muscular strengthening, light stretching and hands-on therapy.
+Everybody is different and so their rehab plans should be too.
+However, typically we suggest to keep moving but try non-weight-bearing activities like cross trainer or swimming for 2 weeks after the injury onset.
+It may also be good to do muscular strengthening and tendon loading exercises and return to activity slowly.
+To optimise your recovery we offer hands-on osteopathy, massage and Pilates exercises.
+Also, nutrition can optimise healing with the synthesis of collagen production.
+Adopting an anti-inflammatory diet or talking to our nutritionist would be worthwhile.
+At Wellthy Clinic we want to take proactive steps to prevent a recurrence by questioning why did it happen in the first place?
 Could your hip mobility be improved?
-How is your core, hamstrings and glut strength?
+How is your core, hamstrings and glute strength?
 How is your upper back and ankle mobility?

-Yes you will recover but it will take time to heal.
-Recurrence rates are high (30% of people) so it’s important to have a rehab plan.
-Your tendonitis could also develop into a tendinosis which have longer healing times so it’s best to have an effective rehab plan.
+Yes, you will recover but it will take time to heal.
+Recurrence rates are high (30% of people) and your tendonitis could also develop into a tendinosis which has longer healing times so it is important to have an effective rehab plan.

-Typically a tendonitis can take anywhere between a few days – 6 weeks depending on the individual.
-However it is important not to repeatedly strain the tendon otherwise this could cause a Tendinosis which could take between 6-10 weeks (early stage) or 3-6 months (chronic stage).
+Typically a tendonitis can take anywhere from a few days to 6 weeks to heal depending on the individual.
+However, it is important not to repeatedly strain the tendon otherwise this could cause a Tendinosis which could take between 6-10 weeks (early stage) or 3-6 months (chronic stage) to heal.
 A tendonitis is where your tendon becomes inflamed from movements which overload your tendon suddenly.
-This causes micro tears to the tendon.
+This causes micro-tears to the tendon.
 A Tendinopathy is the degeneration of your tendon through chronic overuse such as repetitive strain injuries.
 When this happens it is important to rest and allow the body to heal.
-Therefore seeing an Osteopath to diagnose correctly and formulate an effective rehab is all important to heal, stop progression into a tendinopathy and prevent recurrence.
+Therefore seeing an Osteopath to get diagnosed correctly and formulate an effective rehab plan is important for effective healing, preventing recurrence and stopping progression into a tendinopathy.

 Is it OK to Run on a Sprained Ankle?

-Not really. we would advise resting (stop running) for the first 2 weeks to allow the body a chance to recover.
-In our experience hands on Osteopathy with ankle and foot articulation and muscle stretching will optimise recovery.
-In addition, ankle strengthening rehab exercises, stretching and non weight bearing exercise.
+Not really.
+We would advise resting (stop running) for the first 2 weeks to allow the body a chance to recover.
+In our experience, hands-on Osteopathy with ankle and foot articulation and muscle stretching will optimise recovery.
+In addition to, ankle strengthening rehab exercises, stretching and non-weight-bearing exercises.

 Do Ankle Sprains Ever Fully Heal?

-Once you have sprained your ankle the injury reoccurrence rate is much higher so it is important to take pro-active steps to rehab effectively.
+Once you have sprained your ankle the injury reoccurrence rate is much higher so it is important to take proactive steps to rehab effectively.
 At Wellthy Clinic we would give you a structured rehab plan to get you back as quickly as possible but with a stronger foundation to reduce the likelihood of an injury reoccurrence.
-More in depth explanations on foot pain.
+A more in-depth explanation of foot pain can be found here.

 It’s typical with athletes who engage in a lot of forceful flexion movements.
-You may feel pain whilst you were exercising or afterwards.
-Hip flexion will be painful and your muscles at the front of your thigh will be tender to touch.
+You may feel pain whilst you are exercising or afterwards.
+Hip flexion will be painful and your muscles at the front of your thigh will be tender to the touch.

 Can I Exercise with a Hip Flexor Strain?

-A combination of core strengthening and light stretching your hip flexors and hamstrings is always a good place to start.
-That said everybody is different so hands on Osteopathy and Pilates rehab exercises specific for the individual will gain the best results and speed up your recovery.
+A combination of core strengthening and light stretching of your hip flexors and hamstrings is always a good place to start.
+That said everybody is different so hands-on Osteopathy and Pilates rehab exercises specifically for the individual will lead to the best results and speed up your recovery.

-You can recover from all these injuries given a well structured rehabilitation sports injury plan and time.
+You can recover from all these injuries given a well-structured sports injury rehabilitation plan and time.
 At Wellthy Clinic we will assess your posture, joint and muscle movements to identify imbalances and leg lengths.
-Give hands on therapy to stretch the muscles, articulate joints, manipulate joints (only if appropriate and with consent).
+Give hands-on therapy to stretch the muscles, articulate joints, and manipulate joints (only if appropriate and with consent).

-We will advise on the best warm ups and cool downs.
-Also structured training programs that don’t progress to quickly (time, intensity or distance).
+We will advise on the best warm-ups and cool-downs.
+Also structured training programs that don’t progress too quickly (time, intensity or distance).
 Build up your core strength and flexibility.
-Also discuss your running technique and get you race ready!
+Also, discuss your running technique and get your race ready!

 What You Can Do To Prevent Running Injuries